 - Writings on the board can be tough to read

 You’re getting 12 magnetic red checkers as well 12 magnetic black checkers.
 They stay on the board pretty well too.
-The checkers won’t get dislodged even if your vehicle goes over a bump on the road.
+The checkers won’t get dislodged even if your vehicle goes over a bump.

-Do note however that the checkers will not stick to one another via magnets.
+However, note that the checkers will not stick to one another via magnets.
 That can be a problem if one of your pieces has been kinged.
 The checker on top may fall off quite often.

 The markings on the checkers tend to rub off quickly too.
 You can still play even if the markings rub off, but it’s lame that they’re so fragile.
 Overall, I regard this as one of the better travel board games.
 It’s a faithful recreation of a popular game and translates well to a portable package.

 What are the best travel-sized board games for toddlers?

 Some of the best travel-sized board games for toddlers include Spot It!
 Animals, HABA My Very First Games – First Orchard, and Peaceable Kingdom Snug as a Bug in a Rug.
 These games are compact and easy to carry and designed to be engaging and educational for toddlers.
 They promote skills like color recognition, counting, and teamwork, making them perfect for travel entertainment.